 Memory and Knowledge

-The persistent memory kernel, knowledge graph, and cross-device sync.
+Persistent memory, knowledge graph, and cross-device sync.

-Persistent memory architecture
+Persistent memory

 NOME's memory is not ephemeral.
-Historical context, user preferences, project architectures, and interaction nuances persist in high-dimensional vector stores and knowledge graphs.
+Historical context, user preferences, project architectures, and interaction nuances persist in vector stores and knowledge graphs.

 Memory is a structural component of the system, not a byproduct of inference.
 It survives model replacement, session boundaries, and device transitions.